Depending on your background there are many different ways to get into university

 First Peoples Health Pathway

-As part of the application process, you will also be required to provide the following:
+Eligible applicants will be required to provide the following:

 First Peoples Pathway to Medicine